Clear & Objective Housing Approval Criteria Update

 You can access the entire Eugene Land Use Code here Opens a New Window. .

 Phase 2 of the Clear & Objective Update involves a series of four Working Group sessions.
+Anyone interested in participating is welcome.
 At the first three meetings, participants will dig into the details of the code and brainstorm new options.
 The last meeting will review the ideas generated, discuss potential outcomes of ideas, and survey participant opinions of potential outcomes.

 Working Group 1 - September 13, 2018